chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E3 - Talon.md

 	- “Admiral Thaanh, can’t we find another route back home to Fang?”
 	- “Princess, if you want to make it back in three days without meeting any Druun, then we need to go through Heart.”
 	- Namaari’s reluctant.
 	- “I know how much that night hurt you, fifteen years go.
-I was there.
+I was there, too.
 But if Raya is out to steal the Gem pieces of every tribe, then your mother needs to make plans.”
 	- (What?
 Namaari, hurt?
 Wasn’t she the one who backstabbed Raya?) #payme
 - “Okay, Admiral Thaanh.
 Let’s hope Khaang succeeds in…”

-### Talon and Boun
+### Goodbye Boun, Hello Talon

 > **EXT.
 TALON - NIGHT**